flupe/fouine/README.md

 ### interpretation

 #### implemented already
-- all the arithmetical and boolean operations.
+- all arithmetical and boolean operations.
 - control flow (`if`).
 - variable definition and fetching through environments.
 - closures and variable propagation.